Logistic Q-Learning: Q-REPS

 We will denote the logistic value functions corresponding to $\theta_k^*$ as $Q_k^*$ and $V_k^*$, and the induced policy as $\pi_k^*(a|x)$.
-In practice, exact minimization can be often infeasible due to the lack of knowledge of the transition function $P$ and limited access to computation and data.
+In practice, exact minimization can be often infeasible due to the lack of knowledge of the transition function $P$ and limited access to computation.
 Thus, practical implementations of \QREPS will inevitably have to work with approximate minimizers $\theta_k$ of the logistic Bellman error $\GG_k$.
-We will denote the corresponding logistic value functions as $Q_k$ and $V_k$ and the policy as $\pi_k$.
-We show pseudocode for the resulting method that uses the subroutine \QREPSEVAL for the policy evaluation step as Algorithm~\ref{alg:QREPS}.
+We will denote the corresponding logistic value functions as $Q_k$ and $V_k$ and the policy as $\pi_k$, and the distribution $d_k$ will be chosen as the occupancy measure induced by $\pi_k$.
+By analogy with classical approximate policy iteration (API) schemes, we will refer to the minimization of the LBE~$\GG_k$ as a \emph{policy evaluation} step that is carried out by the subroutine \QREPSEVAL.
+Using this language, we present a pseudocode for \QREPS as Algorithm~\ref{alg:QREPS}.